jonathanheilmann/ext-jh_magnificpopup/Documentation/UsersManual/Plugin/Index.rst

    :Description:
          | Available if Link type is "Text":
-         | The text that is displayed to the user
+         | The text displayed to the user

  - :Field:
          Link image

    :Description:
          | Available if Link type is "Image":
-         | The image that is displayed to the user
+         | The image displayed to the user

  - :Field:
          Link target